elmundio87/poc-powershell-dsc-testing-in-azure/Notes.md

 If your powershell is failing to compile into a MOF for whatever reason, add the `--log-level=DEBUG` parameter to diagnose.

 I have made a PR in the kitchen-dsc repo that should make it easier to diagnose errors without having to run in DEBUG logging mode.
+In the meantime, I have pointed the gemfile at my own fork of kitchen-dsc.

 Need to consider our options when testing resources that use WSUS urls for hosted installer files.